 In today’s world, if it’s not on social media, it never happened.
-Brands today know that the value of social media is vast, and when it comes to events, it’s an easy way to get people talking about your event, your products or services, your company or your brand—whether they are at the event or not.
+Brands today know that the value of making social media a part of their digital marketing strategy.
+Social Media is vast, and when it comes to events, it’s an easy way to get people talking about your event, your products or services, your company or your brand—whether they are at the event or not.
 Get enough tweets going around the event and you might end up trending in a local city or across the nation.

 1. Plan Ahead—Your event shouldn’t be treated like another day at the company.
 Each day of the event should have at least an outline, developed for your social media.
 You should know the following: